 “If we had an hour, we could go through all the episodes when not only did Russia, Soviet Russia particularly, interfere or meddle in our elections, in one way or another, but equally importantly, the way we meddled in their internal affairs.
 The historical, dramatic, shocking moment is when the Clinton Administration literally saved President Yeltsin, then president of Russia, from certain defeat in 1996 ….
 What some Russians did is what we and the Russians have been doing for almost a century.
 That is, fiddling around with the other’s politics.”

 It is inarguable that the political and media establishment engaged in purposeful myopia about Russian interference in the 2016 election.
 Their Pavlovian anti-Trump response precluded the possibility – or likelihood – that it was aimed at taking down Hillary rather than singularly propping up Trump.
 And this perfectly undergirds the argument that the complicit elite media regularly concocts explosive anti-Trump narratives based on their transparent bias and need for ratings.
 Russiagate was their story, and they were sticking with it, come hell or high water.

-This entire sordid episode foisted on the American people by the Trump-deranged left-wing political and media establishments, which all but ignored Putin’s revenge against Clinton, perfectly embodies the words so eloquently lyricized in the classic song “The Boxer” by Simon and Garfunkel: people hear what they want to hear and disregard the rest.We value your comments!
-Please weigh in on our comment section below.
+This entire sordid episode foisted on the American people by the Trump-deranged left-wing political and media establishments, which all but ignored Putin’s revenge against Clinton, perfectly embodies the words so eloquently lyricized in the classic song “The Boxer” by Simon and Garfunkel: people hear what they want to hear and disregard the rest.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com